Cadiz (CDZI)

 Susan Kennedy, Chairman & CEO

-Susan Kennedy joined the Cadiz Board in February 2021, was elected Chairman in February 2022, and was appointed CEO in January 2024.
-She has had a distinguished career as a policymaker and entrepreneur, serving as a top advisor to two California Governors, including Chief of Staff to Governor Arnold Schwarzenegger and Cabinet Secretary to Governor Gray Davis.
-Ms. Kennedy also served as a Commissioner of the California Public Utilities Commission (CPUC), where she oversaw water utility regulation.
-As an entrepreneur, she founded and served as chief executive of Advanced Microgrid Solutions, a distributed energy company that was acquired by AES/Siemens in 2020.
-She also played a key role in negotiating major water infrastructure and environmental restoration projects, such as the San Francisco Bay Delta restoration.
+Ms. Kennedy was appointed CEO of Cadiz Inc. in January 2024 and elected Chairman in February 2022, having joined the Board in March 2021.
+She has a distinguished career as a policymaker and entrepreneur, serving as Chief of Staff to Governor Arnold Schwarzenegger and Cabinet Secretary to Governor Gray Davis, and as a Commissioner of the California Public Utilities Commission (CPUC) from 2003-2006.
+Ms. Kennedy founded and served as CEO of Advanced Microgrid Solutions, a distributed energy company, which was acquired by Fluence (NASDAQ: FLNC) in 2020.
+Her leadership at Advanced Microgrid Solutions involved building the first AI platform for trading renewable energy and large-scale distributed battery systems for grid services in California.
+She also played a key role in negotiating multi-billion-dollar investments in water infrastructure and environmental restoration projects, including the $8 billion, 10-year restoration of the San Francisco Bay Delta ecosystem.

 Stan Speer, Chief Financial Officer

-Stan Speer is currently the Chief Financial Officer (CFO) of Cadiz, Inc. He is also the principal of Speer and Associates, LLC, a consulting firm he founded in 2012 that provides operational, financial, and strategic solutions to public and private businesses.
-Mr. Speer previously held the CFO position at Cadiz from 1997 to 2003.
-His past experience includes roles as a Managing Director with Alvarez & Marsal and as a partner with Coopers & Lybrand (now PricewaterhouseCoopers), where he specialized in business reorganizations.
+Mr. Speer is currently the Chief Financial Officer of Cadiz, Inc. and is the principal of Speer and Associates, LLC, a consulting firm he founded in 2012.
+He previously held the CFO position at Cadiz from 1997 to 2003 and served as CFO for its subsidiary, Sun World International, an agriculture company.
+Prior to this, Mr. Speer was a partner with Coopers & Lybrand (now PricewaterhouseCoopers) for 14 years, specializing in business reorganizations.
+He also served on the Board of Directors of Sunworks (NASDAQ: SUNW) from May 2018 to February 2024, where he chaired the audit committee.

 Cathryn Rivera, Chief Operating Officer

-Cathryn Rivera was appointed Chief Operating Officer (COO) of Cadiz, Inc. in September 2024.
-She is recognized for her expertise in policy development, crisis management, stakeholder relations, and conflict resolution.
-Prior to joining Cadiz, Ms. Rivera served as Appointments Secretary for California Governor Gavin Newsom from June 2019 to August 2024, and has served four governors over 25 years in various capacities focused on effective governance for California leaders.
+Ms. Rivera was appointed Chief Operating Officer of Cadiz, Inc. in September 2024.
+She is recognized for her expertise in policy development, crisis management, stakeholder relations, and conflict resolution, having served four California governors over 25 years.
+Before joining Cadiz, Ms. Rivera was the Appointments Secretary for California Governor Gavin Newsom from June 2019 to August 2024.
+She has also served on the Board of Directors for Planned Parenthood Mar Monte.

 AI Analysis | Feedback